chatphrase/caress/README.md

 ## Understanding the DB layout

-The different stages of connection in offeranswer.js use many different formats of key names in Redis (that are somewhat opaque regarding what the corresponding semantics of the value are).
+Due to the labyrinthine and chaotic evolution of this project, the different stages and states of connection in offeranswer.js use many different formats of key names in Redis with meanings that vary dependent on the values of other keys.
 Here's a guide:

 ### get/path/{path}

-The content of an offer on a "path" (the external non-UUID string to identify an offer).
+The content of an offer on a "path" (the external non-UUID string to identify an offer, ie. the phrase for a Chatphrase offer).

 ### location/path/{path}